-Risk of injury or damage to the mobility device or to the transporting vehicle, if the legrests are in a raised position while the mobility device is used as a vehicle seat.
+Risk of injury or damage to the wheelchair or to the transporting vehicle, if the legrests are in a raised position while the wheelchair is used as a vehicle seat

-- Always completely lower height-adjustable legrests, if fitted. - To use a mobility device as a motor vehicle seat, it needs to be fitted with tie-down points to enable anchoring in the motor vehicle.
+- Always completely lower height-adjustable legrests, if fitted. - In order to use a mobility device as a motor vehicle seat, it needs to be fitted with attachment points to enable anchoring in the motor vehicle.
 These accessories may be included in the standard scope of mobility device order and delivery in some countries (UK for example), but may also be obtained from Invacare as an option in other countries.